George Milne, 1st Baron Milne: First World War

-France
+France and Belgium

+Brigadier General Milne, BGRA 4th Division, at Chateau Rossignol on Hill 63 opposite Messines, Belgium, November 1914.
+The chateau was used as an observation post by men of the 4th Division Artillery.

 At the outbreak of the First World War in late July 1914, Milne was commanding the divisional artillery of the 4th Division which formed part of the British Expeditionary Force and was sent to France in August.
 He commanded the 4th Division's artillery at Le Cateau on 27 August and later on the Marne from 6-9 September and at the First Battle of the Aisne, from 13-20 September, and lastly at the First Battle of Ypres, fought from 3 October until 25 November.

-He became brigadier general, general staff of III Corps in January 1915 and was promoted to the temporary rank of major general on 18 February.
-Five days later, he became major general, general staff of the Second Army, a post he retained until July.
+He became brigadier general, general staff (BGGS) of III Corps in January 1915 and was promoted to the rank of major general on 18 February, "in connection with Operations in the Field."
+Five days later, he succeeded Brigadier General George Forestier-Walker, a fellow artilleryman, as major general, general staff (MGGS) of the Second Army, a post he retained until July.
 He was later mentioned in despatches for his service during the Second Battle of Ypres in April that year.

 He was then appointed general officer commanding of the 27th Division in July, in succession to Major General Thomas Snow, who had also commanded the 4th Division several months earlier.